shayonj/pg_easy_replicate/README.md

 - PostgreSQL 10 and later
 - Ruby 2.7 and later
-- Database user should have permissions for `SUPERUSER`
+- Database user should have permissions for `SUPERUSER` or pass in the special user role that has the privileges to create role, schema, publication and subscription on both databases.
+More on `--special-user-role` section below.
 - Both databases should have the same schema

 ## Limits